-In this section, we set out the main rules that apply when you use your own car for travel on the business of your employer.
+In this section, we set out the main rules that apply when you use your own car for business travel.
 We also consider other costs you may incur when travelling on business.

-One of the most common expenses reimbursed to an employee by an employer is travel for business purposes.
+One of the most common expenses incurred by an employee is travel for business purposes.
 This may involve you using your own car.

-You are entitled to claim tax free reimbursement for costs of travelling that you are obliged to incur in order to do your job; if your employer does not reimburse these expenses, you may be able to claim a deduction from your income.
+You are entitled to tax relief for travel costs that you are obliged to incur in order to do your job; if your employer does not pay or reimburse these expenses, you may be able to claim a deduction from your income.
 You will only be able to claim tax back if you are a taxpayer.

-You can receive up to a maximum amount per mile without having to pay any tax and NIC.
-The maximum amount per mile is known as the approved mileage allowance payment (AMAP).
+The maximum amount per business mile is known as the approved mileage allowance payment (AMAP).